 2 See K.S.A.
-2012 Supp.
 66-1220a.

-Information: "Information" refers to all documents, data, including electronic data, studies and other materials furnished pursuant to requests for information or other modes or discovery, or any other information or documents that are otherwise a part of the Commission record.
+Information: "Information" refers to all documents, data, including electronic data, studies and other materials furnished pursuant to requests for information or other modes of discovery, or any other information or documents that are otherwise a part of the Commission record.